 which they made for themselves to worship.

 Because countries are now interdependent, we speak of ‘the global economy’.
 Modern economies depend on continually stimulating consumers to covet more and buy more, storing or throwing away what they bought the year before.
-If an economy is not growing, the state borrows more and urges its citizens to borrow more in order to stimulate growth.
+If an economy is not growing, if consumption is not increasing year on year, the state borrows more and urges its citizens to borrow more in order to stimulate growth.
 But a person’s life does not consist in the abundance of his possessions.
-Covetousness is a form of idolatry, and along with fornication, impurity, evil desire, is the reason why wrath is coming upon the world (Col 3:5f).
+Covetousness is a form of idolatry, and along with fornication, impurity and evil desire, is the reason why wrath is coming on the world (Col 3:5f).
 Idols have no life in them.
 We are to find our value in God, not in things.
+We are to worship him.

-‘Torment’ describes the physical and mental anguish brought about by the destruction; it has nothing to do with ‘hell’.
-The list of goods, mostly luxury items, is an abbreviation of Ezekiel’s list, which specifies additionally the many countries that supplied them.
+The city’s ‘torment’ refers to the physical and mental anguish precipitated by the destruction, equivalent to the anguish soon to be experienced in Gehenna.
+The list of goods, mostly luxury items, is a modification of Ezekiel’s list of Tyre’s imports, with the addition of carriages, marble and wooden articles, and omitting the countries that supplied them.
 The list ends with the bodies and souls of human beings: slaves are trafficked as well as animals.
 By implication, all the wealth so represented is at the expense of human suffering and exploitation.
-We might well consider whether we too measure ourselves in terms of how much wealth we have, what we call our ‘standard of living’; it is not how God measures us, and he does not overlook the exploitation involved.
-Over 90% of the world’s goods are transported by sea, and much of the affluence we enjoy is on the backs of forced labour.
+Do we too measure ourselves in terms of how much wealth we have, what we call our ‘standard of living’?
+It is not how God measures us, and he does not overlook the exploitation.
+The comparison with Tyre is apt, for over 90% of the world’s goods are transported by sea.
+Much of what we enjoy is on the backs of forced labour, out of sight beyond our shores.

-At the moment it seems inconceivable that this present world should meet a sudden, violent end.
-Although as individuals we are mortal, we think that our way of life will continue forever, and identifying with the species, we take some comfort from the thought.
-Our civilisation encompasses the whole earth; even China is part of it; and the merchants of the earth have grown rich by its trade.
+At the moment it seems inconceivable that this present world should meet a sudden end.
+Mortal though we are, we think that our way of life will continue forever, and its comforts inure us against the thought that it might not.
+Our civilisation encompasses the whole earth; even China has merged with it.
+The merchants of the earth have got rich by its trade.
 They invest in the real estate of London, New York and Berlin, they buy up football clubs, they educate their children in the West’s schools and universities.

 bow down to him, all you gods,